What You Should Know About Crowns and Fixed Bridges

 When you’re missing one or more teeth, Dr. Cutbirth may suggest using a tooth bridge to fill in the gap.
 These dental bridges are actually porcelain restorations that are affixed permanently and cannot be removed.

 Use of Dental Crowns in Cosmetic Dentistry

-When a tooth is severely damaged and cannot hold a filling, Dr. Cutbirth may recommend a restoration that covers the entire tooth—a dental crown.
-Crowns can also be used in a fixed bridge that’s used to fill in the gap between missing teeth.
+When a tooth is severely damaged and cannot hold a filling, Dr. Cutbirth may recommend a dental restoration that covers the entire tooth—a dental crown.
+Tooth crowns can also be used in a fixed dental bridge that’s used to fill in the gap between missing teeth.
 When you’re fitted with a new crown or a fixed bridge, you’ll likely be astonished at how attractive and natural-looking the porcelain material is.
 Modern dentistry has come a long way from the metal fillings of decades ago!

-Deciding Whether a Crown is Right for You
+Deciding Whether a Dental Crown is Right for You

 A dental crown is important for two reasons.
 The first is its appearance and how much it improves the overall appearance of your smile.
 The second, equally important reason is much more practical: because a crown is the same shape and size of your original tooth, it will ensure that your bite is properly aligned and that your remaining natural teeth won’t shift position in the future.